 Meaning: It is also known as S-shaped curve whose value lies between positive and negative infinity.
 In its equation, e represents the natural logarithmic number.

-Application: It has a wide area of applications in biology, ecology, artificial neural network, probability, statistics, Biomathematics and many more.
-This model is also used in forecasting the weather.
+Application: It has a wide area of applications in biology, ecology, artificial neural network, probability, statistics, and biomathematics.
+The model is also used in weather forecasting.

 6. Shannon Theorem of Information

 History: The Shannon’s Information Theorem was published in 1948 by Claude Shannon, an engineer at the Bell Lab.
-This theory completely changed the way of communication over long distances.
+It completely changed the way of communication over long distances.

 Meaning: Shannon’s Information Theorem estimates the maximum rate at which information can be transferred in the presence of noise.
 It is a sub-branch of applied mathematics which involves the signal processing operations.

-Application: Now this theorem is widely used in lossy and lossless data compression, Bioinformatics, music editing and information retrieval.
-It has a major impact on the success and development of the internet, CD, mobile phones and several space exploration missions.
+Application: Now this theorem is widely used in lossy and lossless data compression, bioinformatics, music editing, and information retrieval.
+It has a major impact on the success and development of the internet, CD, mobile phones, and numerous space exploration missions.

 5. Maxwell’s Theorems

-History: Michael Faraday, Carl F. Gauss and Marie Ampere gave three different laws on the connection between electricity and magnetism.
-James Clerk Maxwell translated these laws into expressions and interrelate them.
+History: Michael Faraday, Carl F. Gauss, and Marie Ampere gave three different laws about the connection between electricity and magnetism.
+James Clerk Maxwell translated these laws into expressions and interrelated them.

-Meaning: All the four equations of Maxwell show the relationship between electric and magnetic field.
+Meaning: All four equations of Maxwell show the relationship between electric and magnetic field.

-Application: These equations have a large impact to understand the nature of electromagnetic waves and other technologies.
-Now these are mostly used in television, radar and modern communication system.
+Application: These equations have a large impact on understanding the nature of electromagnetic waves and other technologies.
+They are still used to make television, radar, and modern communication systems.

 4. The Fourier Transform